Skip to main content

 User-level (~/.claude/rules/, ~/.claude.json, ~/.claude/settings.json) - applies to every project.
 This is where you put universal standards like coding style, security rules, and MCP servers.
 Personal to your machine.

 This separation means you write project instructions once in CLAUDE.md and universal standards once in ~/.claude/rules/.
-No duplication.
+No duplication between layers.

 Rules are markdown files in ~/.claude/rules/ that Claude reads at the start of every session.
 Think of them as persistent instructions - "always do X, never do Y."